pandasoli/posts/bash-colors.md

 <small>`\\033\[[\d;]+m`</small>
 </div>

-To print colored text we need to print a code for a specific color before the text to colorize (they are not printed as visible text).
+To print colored text we need to print an ANSI code before text (it's not displayed).
-We are going to learn it in this article.

-At first we need a scape character.
-The most used by programming languages are `\033`, `\e` and `\x1b`.
+Each ANSI code has its own effect.

-The base pattern is `\033[m` we put the color sequences before the `m` separated by a `;`.
+The base form is `\033[m`.
+We put the codes we want between the `[` and the `m` separated by `;`.

+The `\033` is an escape sequence, that represents ESC.
+In most programming languages the ESC escape sequence is `\033`, `\e` or `\x1b`.

-We can also repeat sequences if needed but never break them (separate sequences that have to be together).
+We can also repeat code as much as we want, but never separate sequences that need to be together.

 <br/>
 <div align='right'>